RedRedRyan/RedRedRyan/README.md

-- 👋 Hi, I’m @RedRedRyan
+- 👋 Hi, I’m 🟥RedRedRyan🟥
-- 👀 Pure Math Major I’m interested in Game Design
+- ♾️ Math Geek
-- 🌱 On Unity Engine
+- 🎮 Game Dev On Unity Engine
 - 📫 How to reach me @ryankipkorir2002@gmail.com
-- ⚡ Company: Ystudios
+- 🔧 Company: Ystudios Co-founder

 <!---
 RedRedRyan/RedRedRyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.